 Join an Audubon shorebird expert and a park ranger for this walk along the beach.
 Learn all about shorebirds- including identification tips, stewardship, and ideas for conservation and coexistence.

 Bring your own binoculars!
 This program will include a walk on the beach, sorry no dogs allowed.

 Meet in the first parking lot (Maritime Hammock), through the gate at the noth end of Bald Point Road (810 Bald Point Road, Alligator Harbor 32346).

-Ranger History Program and Historic Weapons Firing Demonstration @ Dade Battlefield Historic State ParkSaturday, December 9, 2017 - 10:30am EST
+Ranger History Program @ Dade Battlefield Historic State ParkSaturday, December 9, 2017 - 10:30am EST

 Program is included with your park entrance fee of $3 per vehicle for up to eight people.
 Extra persons, bicyclists and pedestrians pay $2 each.

-Join a park ranger every Saturday morning through the cooler months of the year for a program on the history surrounding Dade's Battle of 1835, highlighted by a firing demonstration featuring the park's replica 1816 U.S. Flintlock Musket.
+Join a park ranger every Saturday morning throughout the cooler months of the year for a program on the history surrounding Dade's Battle of 1835.
+This talk at the breastworks in front of the museum will include a static display of period weapons, uniforms and accoutrements.
 (Note: Program may be superceded by park events.)

 Tomoka Remembers @ Tomoka State ParkSaturday, December 9, 2017 - 11:00am to 1:00pm EST